Black pepper: Green pepper

 Green pepper, like black pepper, is made from unripe drupes.
-Dried green peppercorns are treated in a way that retains the green colour, such as with sulfur dioxide, canning, or freeze-drying.
+Dried green peppercorns are treated in a way that retains the green colour, such as with sulphur dioxide, canning, or freeze-drying.
 Pickled peppercorns, also green, are unripe drupes preserved in brine or vinegar.

 Fresh, unpreserved green pepper drupes are used in some cuisines like Thai cuisine and Tamil cuisine.
 Their flavour has been described as "spicy and fresh", with a "bright aroma."
 They decay quickly if not dried or preserved, making them unsuitable for international shipping.

 Red peppercorns

 Red peppercorns usually consist of ripe peppercorn drupes preserved in brine and vinegar.
 Ripe red peppercorns can also be dried using the same colour-preserving techniques used to produce green pepper.

 Pink pepper and other plants

 Pink peppercorns are the fruits of the Peruvian pepper tree, Schinus molle, or its relative, the Brazilian pepper tree, Schinus terebinthifolius, plants from a different family (Anacardiaceae).
 As they are members of the cashew family, they may cause allergic reactions, including anaphylaxis, for persons with a tree nut allergy.

 The bark of Drimys winteri ("canelo" or "winter's bark") is used as a substitute for pepper in cold and temperate regions of Chile and Argentina, where it is easily found and readily available.
 In New Zealand, the seeds of kawakawa (Piper excelsum), a relative of black pepper, are sometimes used as pepper; the leaves of Pseudowintera colorata ("mountain horopito") are another replacement for pepper.
 Several plants in the United States are also used as pepper substitutes, such as field pepperwort, least pepperwort, shepherd's purse, horseradish, and field pennycress.